 Driving to Cape Flattery

-Instead, keep on US-101 until the crossroads at Sappho and follow Hwy-113 north to where it links up with Hwy-112.
-This long and winding 44-mile detour takes you through Clallam Bay to Cape Flattery, the northwesternmost tip of the contiguous United States.
+From the crossroads at Sappho on US-101, Hwy-113 leads north, linking up with Hwy-112 on a long and winding 44-mile detour through Clallam Bay to Cape Flattery, the northwesternmost tip of the continental United States.
 The highway is paved as far as the town of Neah Bay (pop.
 865), a tiny community that’s the center of the Makah Indian Reservation.

 Salmon and halibut fishing, both by Makah and by visitors, is about the only activity here, though the community does have the impressive and modern Makah Museum (360/645-2711, daily, $6), one of the best anthropological museums in the state.
 Most of the displays are of artifacts uncovered in 1970, when a winter storm exposed the pristine remains of a 500-year-old coastal village that had been buried in a mudslide—the Pompeii of the Pacific Northwest.
 Other galleries display finely crafted baskets, a full-scale longhouse complete with recorded chants, and a whaling canoe from which fearless Makah harpooners would jump into the surf and sew up the jaws of dying whales to keep them from sinking.
 The museum gift shop displays and sells a variety of high-quality arts and crafts made by Makah people.
 For fascinating insights into Makah worldviews, check out Robert Sullivan’s thought-provoking book A Whale Hunt: How a Native-American Village Did What No One Thought It Could.